Skip to main content

 • Keep auth, theme, permissions, and feature flags in separate contexts when practical

-• Memoize provider values so consumers don’t churn on every render
+• Memoize provider values (useMemo) so consumers don’t churn on every render of the provider itself

-• Reach for selector patterns before introducing new state libraries
+• Reach for selector patterns (e.g. useContextSelector) before introducing a new state library

 8. Use the key Prop Strategically